 Getting vaccinations for Costa Rica is not the first thing you think about when planning a trip to Costa Rica.
 Costa Rica is known for its beaches, jungle and fun activities not vaccinations or immunizations.

-However, there are some vaccination precautions for Costa Rica that you should be aware of before going.
-Before traveling to Costa Rica, it is recommended that you get vaccinations for:
+However, there are some vaccination precautions for Costa Rica that you should be aware of before going and this complete list will be a helpful guide on which ones they are.

 Vaccination Laws Of Costa Rica